 When should I seek medical attention?

 You should consult your local healthcare professional if your feet are painful when wearing supportive, well-fitted shoes, your shoes wear out fast, your feet appear to be getting flatter or higher, or feel weak, numb or stiff.
+You should consult your doctor if you often get feet or ankle injuries, you have problems walking or balancing, it only affects 1 foot or if you didnt have unusual arches before.

-Top tips for protecting against and managing flat feet and high arch pain
+Tips for protecting against and managing flat feet and high arch pain

 You can help ease the discomfort of flat feet and high arches by: